Dendrobium biconvexum

-Dendrobium biconvexum, commonly known as the Mount Windsor rock orchid, is a species of lithophytic orchid that is endemic to tropical North Queensland, Australia.
+Dendrobium biconvexum, commonly known as Mount Windsor rock orchid, is a species of lithophytic orchid that is endemic to tropical North Queensland, Australia.
 It has spindle-shaped pseudobulbs, between two and four thick, leathery leaves and up to seventy five white or cream-coloured flowers with purple markings on the labellum.

 Description

 Dendrobium biconvexum is a lithophytic herb with spreading roots and green pseudobulbs 200-400 mm long, 35-50 mm wide and tapering towards both ends.
 Each pseudobulb has between two and four thick, leathery dark green leaves originating from its top, the leaves 200-300 mm long and 60-90 mm wide.
 Between forty and seventy five white to cream-coloured flowers 45-55 mm long and 35-40 mm wide are arranged on a flowering stem 250-750 mm long.
 The dorsal sepal is oblong, 25-30 mm long and 35-50 mm wide.
 The lateral sepals are 23-35 mm long, 5-6 mm wide, curved and spread widely apart from each other.
 The petals are linear to oblong, 20-25 mm long and about 2 mm wide.
 The labellum is cream-coloured with purple markings, 13-15 mm long and 10-12 mm wide with three lobes.
 The sides lobes are erect and curved and the middle has a short point on the end.
 Flowering occurs between July and September.